-The parish was founded in 1927 by the Missionaries of Africa (also know as the White Fathers).
+The parish was founded in 1927 by the Missionaries of Africa (also known as the White Fathers).
 In 2007, the Missionaries of Africa turned the parish over to diocesan priests.
 It is the third oldest parish in Northern Ghana.
-Besides the main church, there are six outstation (mission) churches in the parish:
+Besides the main church, there are eight outstation (mission) churches in the parish:

 These outstations range from 5-20 miles away, but road conditions can make travel hazardous.
 When the priests cannot service the missions, extraordinary ministers of holy communion fill in.

 English is the official language in Ghana.
 All schools teach in English, but there are many local dialects.
 The main population of the parish speaks Buli.
 Other minority tribes include Gurunse, Kasena, Akan, Kusasi, and Bimoba.

 Most parishioners are very low-income earners who support their families through subsistent farming and petty trading.